netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 **Important:** The services *Preferred Day* and *Preferred Time* are **enabled by default!**
 Therefore the standard DHL handling fees will be added to the shipping cost.

-* *Enable Preferred Location*: The customer selects an alternative location where the shipment can be placed in case they are not at home.
-* *Enable Preferred Neighbor*: The customer selects an alternative address in the neighborhood for the shipment in case they are not at home.
 * *Cut off time*: This sets the time up to which new orders will be dispatched on the same day.
 Orders placed *after* the cut off time will not be dispatched on the same day.
 The earliest possible preferred day will then be postponed by one day.
-* *Enable Parcel announcement*: The customer gets notified by email about the status of the shipment.
-Select one of the following options:

-  * *Yes*: The service will be booked.
-  * *Optional*: The customer decides in the checkout if the service should be booked.
-  * *No*: The service will not be booked.

 .. admonition:: Additional cost for Preferred Day / Preferred Time